 Description

-This Dutch Oven Sourdough Sweet Potato Crunch Bread is my latest creation for Fall and Holiday dinner tables.
+This Dutch Oven Sourdough Sweet Potato Crunch Bread is ideal for Fall and Holiday dinner tables.
 It has the traditional ingredients found in Sweet Potato Crunch, a favorite Holiday dish, but also features flavors and textures you’ll only experience in the bread form.

 Ingredients